Chandrayee-git-hub/ACADEMIC-PROJECTS/README.md

 # PROJECT 2
 # Segmentation of Potential Customers of a Bank with Unsupervised Learning.
- Data pre-processing and conversion of categorical data to numerical data using binary encoding.
+Worked with the dataset: /kaggle/input/bank-marketing-dataset/bank.csv Data pre-processing and conversion of categorical data to numerical data using binary encoding.
- Visualized the data set to identify patterns and gather insights.
+Visualized the data set to identify patterns and gather insights.
- Performed K-Means Clustering to obtain a meaningful set of customer segments.
+Performed K-Means Clustering to obtain a meaningful set of customer segments.
- Conclusion drawn from the results to find a cost-effective marketing campaign for the bank.
+Conclusion drawn from the results to find a cost-effective marketing campaign for the bank.
+Programming done in Python.